shred/acme4j/src/doc/docs/usage/persistence.md

 * `Order`: A certificate order
 * `RenewalInfo`: Renewal information

 These classes reflect the state of the corresponding resource on the ACME server side.
-Except of `Certificate`, they also keep a copy of the current resource state that can be updated via `update()`.
+They also keep a copy of the current resource state that can be updated via `update()`.
+The only exception is the `Certificate` resource, which will never change its state and thus does not need to be updated.

 ## Resource Location